twbs/bootstrap/docs/4.0/components/forms.md

 </form>

 <script>
-// Example starter JavaScript for disabling form submissions if there are invalid fields (function() {
+// Example starter JavaScript for disabling form submissions
+// if there are invalid fields
+(function () {
-  'use strict';
+  'use strict'

-  // Generic function to manage aria-describedby and aria-invalid attribute value on input validity update
+  // Generic function to manage aria-describedby and aria-invalid attribute
+  // value on input validity update
   // @param array of inputs to check
   // Works only if the invalid-feedback element have an ID function updateValidityAriaAttribute(inputs, form) {
-    // Check if form has already been validated or not to prevent intrusive alert message if(!form || form.classList.contains('was-validated')) {
+    // Check if the form has already been validated or not,
+    // to prevent intrusive alert message
+    if (!form || form.classList.contains('was-validated')) {
-      for (var i = 0; i < inputs.length; i++) {
+      for (var i = 0, len = inputs.length; i < len; i++) {
         // Check element validity, and set aria-described and aria-invalid attribute if (inputs[i].validity.valid === false) {
           if (inputs[i].parentElement.getElementsByClassName('invalid-feedback').length > 0